 - Next, make sure you click with them on a personal level!
 You want a photographer that you could see yourself being friends with.
 The more at ease you are with them, the more natural and authentic your wedding photos will be.
 See how that works?

 Once you've narrowed down your A-list based on our two top tips above, ask each photographer the following questions to zero in on THE ONE for your wedding day.

 And don't forget to download this fabulous printable PDF for your wedding binder!

 - How far in advance do I need to book with you?

 - How long have you been in business?

 - How would you describe your working style?
-NOTE: The answer should help you determine whether this is a photographer who blends into the background and shoots what unfolds naturally, or creates a more visible presence by taking charge and choreographing shots.
+TIP: The answer should help you determine whether this is a photographer who blends into the background and shoots what unfolds naturally, or creates a more visible presence by taking charge and setting up shots.

 - Can I give you a list of specific shots we would like?